Aalto Doctoral Programme in Electrical Engineering

 - OR the applicant completed the courses of the major of the degree (excluding the master’s thesis), with an weighted average grade of at least 3.0/5, if the master’s degree was earned in accordance with the degree regulations of 1995 or earlier (when the bachelor’s and master’s degrees were not separated)

-If the grade criteria are not met, but the applicant is otherwise suitable for doctoral studies, the applicant may raise his/her grades or the school set prerequisites for entry.
-Study attainments completed in other schools may be accepted as prerequisites, on the grounds of the supervising professor’s written statement.
+If the grade criteria are not met, but the applicant is otherwise suitable for doctoral studies, the applicant may raise his/her grades or the school set supplementary studies, as described above regarding the master’s degrees from universities of applied sciences.

 Other evaluation criteria

 - the quality and international regard of the applicant's degree and university

 - the applicant’s potential as a researcher; previous research experience, work experience in the research sector, conference papers, journal articles etc.